-Our attendance figures for 2018-2019 showed a whole school attendance rate of 95.9% (0.1 off our 96% target), with 3.1% of absence being authorised, and 0.9% unauthorised.
-The increase in authorised absence is as a result of a child on a reduced timetable for a period of time.
-There is a decrease in unauthorised absence which reflects the decrease in the number of families taking unauthorised holiday in term-time.
+Our attendance figures for 2021-2022 showed a whole school attendance rate of 94.2% (1.8% off our 96% target), with 4.8% of absence being authorised, and 1% unauthorised.
+The increase in authorised absence is as a result of children being absent from school due to illness relating to Covid-19.
+There is an increase in unauthorised absence which reflects the number of families taking unauthorised holiday in term-time.

 Attendance Awards - Celebrating individual effort with attendance

 We positively encourage all children to strive for 100% attendance at school each year.